Anglo-Saxon without tears

 How long is the story?
 And what will I learn?

-Anglo-Saxon without tears will be run over a period of 40 weeks throughout 2020.
-A new chapter will be posted every day, during those 40 weeks.
-Generally speaking, in each chapter three new words will be presented.
-On occasions however, a grammatical feature - usually a verb form, may take the place of one or more words.
+Anglo-Saxon without tears will be run over a period of 50 weeks from Jan 1 2023.
+A new chapter will be posted twice a week - every Sunday and Wednesday, during those 50 weeks.
+Generally speaking, in each chapter three new words and five words that have survived to Modern English, will be presented.
+On occasions a grammatical feature - usually a verb form, will also be introduced.
 But grammar plays a very small role in Early Middle English.
-Also, in some of the early chapters, a series of simple techniques for tranforming a group of Modern English words into their Early Middle English equivalents, will take the place of new vocabulary.
+Also, in some of the early chapters, a series of simple techniques for tranforming a group of Modern English words into their Early Middle English equivalents, will form part of the conversation between Audrey and her co-worker.

-At an average of 3 words per day, 7 days per week over 40 weeks, you can expect to learn over 800 Early Middle English words by the time the story ends.
+At an average of 8 words per chapter, 2 chapters per week over 50 weeks, you can expect to learn around 800 Early Middle English words by the time the story ends.

 The combined text for the story should be the equivalent of around 300 pages of a typical paperback.
-This assumes roughly one page per chapter.
-There will be 280 chapters posted over the 40 weeks.
+This assumes roughly three pages per chapter.
+There will be 100 chapters posted over the 50 weeks.
 You can preview the first chapter now.

 When does it start... and end?

 The first chapter has already been posted.
-The next will be posted early in 2020.
-After that, the postings will pick up in earnest, every day.
-The final chapter will be posted towards the end of 2020.
+The next will be posted on Jan 1 2023.
+After that, the postings will pick up in earnest, twice a week.
+The final chapter will be posted twelve months later.

 Of course, you don't have to worry about missing a day.
 You can start any time and read at your own pace.
-You can start in 2021 if you like and take six months, or a year, or three years.
+You can start after the final chapter is posted if you like and take six months, or a year, or three years.
 There'll be no time limit.
 Anglo-Saxon without tears will still be here.
 But why not have a squiz now at Day 1?

 And after that?

 Anglo-Saxon without tears may form part of a trilogy eventually.
 But that depends on the success of this first phase.
-Ideally I would like to see two more stories, one which introduces around 1000 more Anglo-Saxon words, and another which teaches the grammar of Old English (i.e. Alfred the Great's West Saxon).
+Ideally I would like to see two more stories, one which introduces around 800 more Anglo-Saxon words, and another which teaches the grammar of Old English (i.e. Alfred the Great's Early West Saxon) and a further 800 words.
 Both would feature the central characters from Anglo-Saxon without tears and would be written in Early Middle English, though the latter would feature excerpts from works such as Beowulf, the Battle of Maldon and the Seafarer.
 But let's not get ahead of ourselves.
 We have to take that first step.